o2sh/onefetch/.github/wiki/Getting-Started.md

 By @TheSast

-A fish adaptation of the previous script to put in your `$XDG_CONFIG_HOME/fish/functions/cd.fish`:
+A fish adaptation of the previous script, run it once in your shell to save it:
 ```fish
 function cd -w='cd'
   builtin cd $argv || return